 This junior course focuses on increasing proficiency with complex texts, critical thinking, and composition.
 The course is built around a study of foundational documents and fictional and informational texts drawn from American literature.
 Additional independent reading will be required throughout the school year.
-There is also an emphasis on the skills addressed on the TCAP Writing Assessment and the ACT exam administered to students during the junior year.
-Students are also required to show proficiency on the End of Course Exam for English III.
+There is also an emphasis on the skills addressed on the ACT exam administered to students during the junior year.